 - Marine policy and management

-I received my B.S from The Ohio state University in Biology and Earth Sciences in 2011.
-My undergraduate research focused on the effects of single and repeat bleaching on Caribbean corals.
-I completed my MS in Earth Sciences at The Ohio State University in Earth Sciences in 2013, and my PhD from UNC Chapel Hill in 2018.
+I received my B.S from The Ohio state University in Biology and Earth Sciences in 2011 and my M.S. from The Ohio State University in Earth Sciences in 2013, and my PhD from UNC Chapel Hill in 2018.

 MS Thesis: Acquisition and allocation of carbon to lipids of bleached and non-bleached P. compressa and M. capitata.